County Borough of Southend on Sea: Police force

 Southend-on-Sea Borough Constabulary was created on 1 April 1914, split off from Essex Constabulary, controlled by Southend Corporation.
-The first Chief Constable was Henry Maurice Kerskake who had previously held the same role at Dewsbury Bourough Police.
+The first Chief Constable was Henry Maurice Kerskake who had previously held the same role at Dewsbury Borough Police.
 The force initially had the Kings Crown on their helmets, until January 1915, when they were officially granted to their own.
 Southend Constabulary could easily be distinguished from other forces as they wore white helmets.
 On 1 April 1969 the separate borough police force was reincorporated into the Essex police as the Essex and Southend-on-Sea Joint Constabulary, which was renamed Essex Police in 1974.

 Transport

 Using the powers secured in 1875, the local board was able to purchase Southend Pier, which had its own railway.
 The borough would go onto to establish its own transport department, providing trams, trolleybus and bus to the town through Southend-on-Sea Corporation Transport.